-Basic earnings per share ("EPS") is computed based on weighted average number of shares common stock and stock equivalents outstanding, net of common stock.
-In accordance with ASC topic 260-10, "Participating Securities and the Two-Class method", the Company used the Two-Class method for calculating basic earnings per share and applied the if converted method in calculating diluted earnings per share for the three and six months ended December 31, 2018 and 2017.
+Basic earnings per share ("EPS") is computed based upon the weighted average number of shares of common stock and stock equivalents outstanding, net of common stock.
+In accordance with ASC topic 260-10, "Participating Securities and the Two-Class method", the Company used the Two-Class method for calculating basic income per share and applied the if converted method in calculating diluted income per share for the three and six months ended December 31, 2019 and 2018.

 Diluted EPS reflects the potential dilution from the exercise or conversion of all dilutive securities into common stock based on the average market price of common shares outstanding during the period.
-For the three and six months ended December 31, 2018 and 2017, diluted EPS for common shareholders includes 128 shares upon conversion of Class C Common.
+For the three and six months ended December 31, 2019 and 2018, diluted EPS for common shareholders includes 128 shares upon conversion of Class C Common.